LinkedData is to spreadsheets and databases what the Web of hypertext documents is to word processor files.

 When I read "old page on related topic" on this page, I feel marginalized.

 I thought this was the most important part of the SemanticWeb.
-I've told all my friends in Seattle, and I've told people this at WikiSym.
+I've told all my friends in project planning software Seattle, and I've told people this at WikiSym.
 I wrote about this here on and various other places on the Internet.
 Here's me saying it in 2004: "In fact, the semantic web is about networked data.
 I believe it should be explained to techies in those terms."
 (2004) I wrote nLSD based on this interpretation, and then MachineCodeBlocks (2005.)
 I don't know anyone in the community, so I didn't say much, but I did talk with sbp.

 I've made it my life's mission to better the world through collaboration technologies, so I need some recognition, so that people are inclined to take me seriously. (example of where it could have helped)